2021-09-18: Pascal: Marche

 Jan Broekhuis Archive

 In my possession is the main archive of Jan Broekhuis.
-That includes hundreds of autograph music manuscripts, photos, letters, personal items, etc. The content of this archive huge and therefore I decided to create a finding aid to my Jan Broekhuis Archive.
+That includes hundreds of autograph music manuscripts, photos, letters, personal items, etc. The content of this archive is huge and therefore I decided to create a finding aid to my Jan Broekhuis Archive.
 This finding aid can be downloaded below.

 Only a handful of Jan Broekhuis' original compositions were published.
 Those works that were published are impossible to find nowadays, the others are undiscovered so far.
 For that reason I would like to present some of the original compositions by Jan Broekhuis here for information purposes.